vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 mail 15-2-2012\), the beginning with bhā  suggests a Pāśupata name, but no satisfactory

 interpretation has suggested itself.
-I conjecture bhānūdayim

-. , assuming that the curve
+I conjecture bhānūdayiṁ, assuming that the curve

 to the left at the bottom \(note also the little vertical stroke above the akṣara\) indicate the long vowel ū; cf. nu  in line 18.
 The noun udayin  is declined here as a vowel stem in i \(Oberlies 2003, 94\).

 26 Banerji reads maṭham etat kāritaka ˙

-m, but Majumdar noted that the inscription actually reads mayetat kāritakam
+m, but Majumdar noted that the inscription actually reads mayetat kāritakaṁ.

-. .
 We agree with Banerji, just as Neuss \(cf. Srinivasan 1991, 315\).

 The end of this sentence kāritakaṁremains noticeable \(cf. Fleet in CII III, 69, 113, 135; Oberlies 2003, 267 ṇ 3\).